Canon XT vs Olympus E-5

 Studio photographers will appreciate that the Olympus E-5 (unlike the XT) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the XT and the E-5 have been discontinued, but can regularly be found used on ebay.
 The XT was replaced by the Canon Xti, while the E-5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon XT Manual (free pdf) or the online Olympus E-5 Manual.
+Further information on the features and operation of the XT and E-5 can be found, respectively, in the Canon XT Manual (free pdf) or the online Olympus E-5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon XT or the Olympus E-5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better image quality: Scores markedly higher (4 points) in the DXO overall assessment.

 - More compact: Is smaller (127x94mm vs 142x117mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 333g or 38 percent) and hence easier to carry around.